-Residual current devices (Note 1) Location / Work Situation Test Tag Requirement Push button Test (by Use Operating Time and Current Test Portable Fixed Portable Fixed Construction / Project Sites (Note 2) 3 monthly After connection to a socket, and before connection to equipment 1 month 3 monthly 12 monthly Operational Areas including: Water Treatment Plant, Dam Operations, Recreation & Catchments 6 monthly Daily or before every use, whichever is the longer 6 monthly 12 monthly Administration Building and Offices (electrical equipment is subject to flexing in normal use or in a kitchen or bathroom area) 12 monthly 3 monthly 6 monthly 12 monthly Administration Building and Offices (electrical equipment is NOT subject to flexing in normal use and is NOT open to abuse and is NOT in a kitchen or bathroom area) 5 yearly 3 monthly 6 monthly 2 yearly Hire Equipment 3 monthly Including push button test by hirer prior to hire 3 monthly 12 monthly Repaired, serviced and second-hand equipment After repair or service wh AS/NZS 5762 which could affect the electrical safety, or on reintroduction to service, refer to rvice, refer to
+Residual current devices (Note 1) Location / Work Situation Test Tag Requirement Push button Test (by User) Operating Time and Current Test Portable Fixed Portable Fixed Fixed Construction / Project Sites (Note 2) 3 monthly After connection to a socket, and before connection to equipment 1 month 3 monthly 12 monthly Operational Areas including: Water Treatment Plant, Dam Operations, Recreation & Catchments 6 monthly Daily or before every use, whichever is the longer 6 monthly 12 monthly Administration Building and Offices (Electrical Equipment is subject to flexing in normal use or in a kitchen or bathroom area) 12 monthly 3 monthly 6 monthly 12 monthly Administration Building and Offices (Electrical Equipment is NOT subject to flexing in normal use and is NOT open to abuse and is NOT in a kitchen or bathroom area) 5 yearly 3 monthly 6 monthly 2 yearly Hire Equipment 3 monthly Including push button test by hirer prior to hire 3 monthly 12 monthly Repaired, serviced and second-hand equipment After repair or service wh AS/NZS 5762 ich could affect the elect rical safety, or c n reintroduction to service, refer to

 Note 1: Portable Residual Current Devices shall be tested and tagged according to the location that the device will be used.

-Note2: Specified equipment for the purpose of manufacturing work must be connected to a fixed RCD (Qld Electrical Safety Regulation 2013 Section 108)
+Note2: Specified equipment for the purpose of manufacturing work must be connected to a fixed RCD (Electrical Safety Regulation (Qld), section 108).